HanluGe/Final-Project-32900/README.md

 # Intermediary Asset Pricing Replication Project

-This repository contains our final project for replicating tables from the "Intermediary Asset Pricing" paper.
+This repository contains our final project for replicating tables from the paper "Intermediary Asset Pricing: New Evidence from Many Asset Classes."
 Our goal is to reproduce key tables (Table 2 and Table 3) from the paper using data from CRSP, Compustat, and Datastream—and to update these results with the latest available data.

 ---

 ## Project Overview

-The paper argues that capital shocks to financial intermediaries can explain the cross-sectional differences in expected returns across various asset classes (stocks, bonds, options, commodities, currencies, and credit default swaps).
+The paper argues that capital shocks to financial intermediaries can explain cross-sectional differences in expected returns across various asset classes (stocks, bonds, options, commodities, currencies, and credit default swaps).
 Based on this idea, our project focuses on:
-- **Building risk factors** using financial intermediaries' capital ratios.
+- **Building Risk Factors:** We construct risk factors using financial intermediaries' capital ratios.
-- **Replicating Table 2:** This table shows the relative size of major market makers by calculating monthly ratios of total assets, book debt, book equity, and market equity relative to different market groups (bd, bank, compust) and averaging over time.
+- **Replicating Table 2:** This table shows the relative size of major market makers by calculating monthly ratios of total assets, book debt, book equity, and market equity relative to different market groups, and then averaging these ratios over time.
 - **Replicating Table 3:**
   - *Panel A:* Uses data from 1970Q1 to 2012Q4 to compute the Market Capital Ratio, Book Capital Ratio, and AEM Leverage Ratio, and explores the correlations among these ratios and key economic variables (such as E/P, unemployment, GDP, financial conditions, and market volatility).
   - *Panel B:* Constructs risk factors from the ratios in Panel A and analyzes their correlations with each other and with the growth rates of various economic indicators.